 About this Guide

 This guide has been prepared by Michigan Virtual™, through its Michigan Virtual Learning Research Institute®, with review and support from MASA, MASSP, MEMSPA, and MAISA to acquaint administrators – including superintendents, principals, curriculum directors, and other district and building-level decision-makers – with online learning.
-The guide includes general information about K-12 online learning, successful attributes of online learners and online programs, and Michigan-specific requirements of all districts, as well as financial considerations, instructional leadership best practices, and topical compliance concerns.
+The guide includes general information about K-12 online learning, successful attributes of online learners and online programs, and Michigan-specific requirements of all districts, as well as financial considerations, instructional leadership effective practices, and topical compliance concerns.
 At the end of the guide is a list of free practical resources, many of which are cited throughout the guide, for more in-depth study of important aspects of online teaching and learning.
 While Michigan has full-time online programs or cyber schools (schools that deliver 100% of their instruction online), at this point in time the majority of online learning is delivered by traditional public schools that supplement their face-to-face offerings with online enrollments, allowing students to take a small number of online courses as part of their class schedule.
 This guide focuses primarily on the issues and circumstances related to supplemental online learning, though much of the information applies equally to full-time online programs and schools as well as blended instruction.

 A resource of this scope is valuable because it is built on the work, research, experience, and thinking of many people.
 Michigan Virtual would like to thank the Michigan Association of Superintendents & Administrators, Michigan Association of Secondary School Principals, Michigan Elementary and Middle School Principals Association, and Michigan Association of Intermediate School Administrators for their support; the many reviewers for their feedback; John Watson of Evergreen Education Group for his insight; Evergreen Education Group for permission to use their national summary tables and figures; and Rebecca Parks, MVLRI fellow, for her invaluable assistance in the writing of this guide.